corlukantonio/socialnet/README.md

 ## How to run it?

+Before you start doing any of the following, make sure you have [**Node.js**](https://nodejs.org) installed either on your computer or the server on which you're going to run the application.

 ### Installing node modules

 When done with git repository cloning, navigate to the socialnet and run next command to install **node modules** on the server: